samar-703/cider/README.md

    - Click "Stop" to end the current chat
 6. **Sign Out**: Click your profile icon in the navbar to sign out

-## 🔧 How It Works

-### Connection Flow

-1. **User Authentication**: Users sign in through Clerk
-2. **Socket Connection**: Client establishes a WebSocket connection to the server
-3. **Partner Matching**:
-   - User clicks "Start" and emits `find-partner` event
-   - Server maintains a waiting queue
-   - When two users are available, server pairs them
-   - One user is designated as "offerer", the other as "answerer"
-4. **WebRTC Handshake**:
-   - Offerer creates and sends an SDP offer
-   - Answerer receives offer and sends back an SDP answer
-   - Both peers exchange ICE candidates for NAT traversal
-5. **Peer-to-Peer Connection**: Direct video/audio stream established
-6. **Chat Communication**: Text messages relayed through Socket.IO
-7. **Disconnection**: Either user can skip or stop, triggering cleanup

 ### Architecture

 ```